 Centrelink has specific rules for funds paid into what are termed “granny flat” arrangements (which can include a variety of property arrangements, not just granny flats).
 If making a decision about transferring property or assets in exchange for care, advice should be sought from Centrelink.

-For more information on social security, see Dealing with social security.
+For more information about social security, see Dealing with social security.

 Before entering these agreements, considerable thought should be given by all parties to what happens if the relationship breaks down, if the child’s marriage breaks up, or if a parent’s health deteriorates past the point where they can be cared for at home.
 It is preferable that all such financial agreements be put in writing.